FarjadMalik/Iqbal_Poetry_RAG/README.md

 # Iqbal Poetry RAG System

 A Retrieval-Augmented Generation (RAG) system for exploring and querying the poetry of Allama Iqbal.
 This project leverages vector search and large language models (LLMs) to answer questions about Iqbal's poetry, providing relevant poem excerpts as context.

+Note: On first run your will need to set up the vector embeddings store so the set up and initialization can take a few hours dependings on the performance of your PC.

 ---

 ## 🚀 Hugging Face Spaces Ready

+### In Progress:
 This project is ready to be deployed as a [Hugging Face Space](https://huggingface.co/spaces).
 The configuration block above (in YAML) tells Hugging Face how to launch the app:
 - **sdk**: Uses Gradio for the web interface.
-- **app_file**: Entry point for the app (`app/main.py`).
+- **app_file**: Entry point for the app (`app.py`).
 - **python_version**: Uses Python 3.10.
 - **short_description**: Shown in the Space's thumbnail.
 - **tags**: For discoverability.